Q: Where are the State Personnel Board offices and courtroom located?

 Q: Can I file a grievance with the Board?

 A: No. The Board does not review grievances.
-The Board only reviews appeals of final grievance decisions issued by appointing authorities upon completion of the agency’s grievance process.
+The Board only reviews appeals of Step Two Grievance Decisions upon completion of the agency’s grievance process.
 Please contact your department's human resources office to inquire about its grievance procedures.
 A grievance must be filed on a department's own form or a grievance form supplied on this website.
 See the Grievance Procedure page.

 Q: What is the process for filing a Whistleblower Claim?